 For those kind of bucks, you want to make sure that you're getting the best blender for your needs, and one that's going to last through the years.
 I've spent the last several weeks putting a slate of blenders through their paces to bring you my three top recommendations: the Vitamix 5200, the BlendTec Designer Series, and the Breville Boss.
 Each is a fantastic option.
 Which one you select all depends on your personal needs.
 Read on for details.

-Why do I Need a High End Blender?
+Why Do I Need a High-End Blender?

-High end blenders—those with a peak horsepower of two or higher—don't come cheap.
+High-end blenders—those with a peak horsepower of two or higher—don't come cheap.
 The most inexpensive models will cost you around $400.
 So why would you pay two to four times the price of a standard blender for something that performs pretty much the same tasks?
 Because a high powered blender simply does them better.
 Smoother soups and smoothies.
 Faster ice crushing.
 Grains that you can mill to your own specs.
 Fresh nut butters and purées.
 You get the idea.

 The truth is, you probably don't need one, but once you've had your first taste of a hot soup that's as smooth as silk or a truly velvety, seed- and fiber-free smoothie, you'll have a heck of a hard time going back.

 If you've ever had a blender completely conk out on you in a sputter of smoke and plastic dust, there's another reason for you.
-It's a factor that often gets overlooked in reviews, but customer testimony and years of use can offer some insight: High end blenders are simply more durable and reliable.
+It's a factor that often gets overlooked in reviews, but customer testimony and years of use can offer some insight: High-end blenders are simply more durable and reliable.
 All three of the blenders that made our list feature solid metal gears on both the blender base and the jar.
 A metal-geared blender will last virtually forever, and these blenders have the seven-year warranties to prove it.
 Metal ball bearings in the blade enclosure also make for a more efficient blend and longer lifespan.

-There are a ton of blenders out there at various price ranges, but for this test, I was focusing on high-powered blenders: blenders with a peak horsepower rating of at least two.
+There are a ton of blenders out there at various price ranges, but for this test, I focused on high-powered blenders: blenders with a peak horsepower rating of at least two.
 I also set a price cap at $500, which priced out a few of BlendTec's, Vitamix's, and Waring's most expensive models.